From pandemic to pedagogy

 We see the post-lockdown return to schools as an opportunity to re-focus on some of the things that really matter in education.
 Our training and support programmes can help you do just this.

-As well as all this, there’s going to be a lot of pressure to catch up with the curriculum, and a lot of focus on student well-being.
-So, there will be a huge need for P4C, but quite a few obstacles to doing it in the normal way.
+There will be a huge need for P4C, but still quite a few obstacles to doing it in the normal way.
 We’ve collected ideas from trainers and teachers on how to make the most of a difficult situation.
-We hope you find it helpful.
+We hope you find this helpful.